michelfrjf614/InstallHassio/README.md

       - Click on EC2 and after click on next;
       - after that, pick “AmazonS3FullAccess"
       - click on next and next again;
-      - finaly input the name "ec2-S3-access”;
+      - finaly input the name "ec2-S3-access”;  --**REVER: POIS DURANTE UM TESTE FOI NECESSÁRIO RECRIAR ESSA RULE**
       - after that, click on Create role;
       - Click on Lambda and after click on next;
       - after that pick “AWSLambdaBasicExecutionRole" and "AmazonEC2FullAccess"